quartictech/platform/docs/src/quickstart.md

 You can connect data sources from a number of providers, as well as upload raw data that you may have locally.

-The [Data Connectors](data_connectors) section to understand some important concepts about raw datasets and data versioning.
 To simply get started, we recommend doing one of the following:

-1) upload some data from the frontend.
+- upload some data from the frontend.
 This data will then be available via the data URL displayed on the dataset for use in your pipeline.

-2) (more advanced) define a raw dataset.
+- (more advanced) define a raw dataset.

 If you'd rather leave using your own data to a later stage, an example data source is provided when you first start the instance.